drathaismaltempi/drathaismaltempi.github.io/README.md

 > **Note:** Image OCR requires the native [Tesseract](https://github.com/tesseract-ocr/tesseract)
 > binary to be installed on the host in addition to the Python `pytesseract` package.
 PDF text
 > extraction does not require extra system dependencies.

+## Structured physician e-mail summaries

+- After the triage JSON is produced, the backend now prompts ChatGPT a second time to build a physician-facing orchestration payload and Markdown e-mail that follows the requested template (dados do paciente, tabela de exames, hipóteses diferenciais, sugestões integrativas, alertas, etc.).
+- The orchestration JSON is attached to the API response under `physician_summary` and stored in the audit log so downstream systems can ingest the structured view.
+- The generated Markdown body is delivered via SMTP (Gmail) to `drathaismaltempi@outlook.com`.
+Configure `SMTP_USERNAME`/`SMTP_PASSWORD` with the `drathaispreconsulta@gmail.com` account or another credentialed sender.
+Failures are surfaced in the API response (`physician_summary.email.sent`/`error`).

 ## Running Locally